Sinnaj94/npm_plugin_example/README.md

 ## installation
 `npm install npm_plugin_example`
 ## description of the plugin
-In the [rootfolder](./) of the project there is the main.js.
+In the rootfloder of the project there is the main.js.
 From here we require the Plugins that are lying inside the [Plugins](./plugins) folder.
 Inside the rootfolder there is one file right now, the [jquery.helperTools.js](./plugins/jquery.helperTools.js), where the "Plugins" are bundled.
 Maybe it is useful to split these files.
 Inside this file, we have multiple Modules.
 The syntax of defining an npm module is
 ```javascript
 module.exports.moduleName = (function() {
 	//functions